> Sandy Denny > Songs > Matty Groves

 This version is taken, in the main, from the E.F.D.S.S. collection Seeds of Love, which states that it is a collection of the versions set down by Child (of which there are 12 major versions) and American variants collected by Cecil Sharp.
 I have made slight alterations in both words and melody.
 In the case of the latter I have retained the tune as recorded in Seeds of Love, but added a repetitive last line (as in many of the original tunes collected in Bronson’s Traditional Tunes of the Child Ballads.

-Matty Groves is one of Fairport Convention’s best known ballads, set to the tune of the Appalachian song Shady Grove (Roud 4456).
+Matty Groves is one of Fairport Convention’s best known ballads, set by them to the tune of the Appalachian song Shady Grove (Roud 4456).
 They recorded it lots of times both with and without Sandy Denny: The first (and most famous) version with Sandy appeared in 1969 on Liege and Lief where the line-up is Denny / Hutchings / Mattacks / Nicol / Swarbrick / Thompson.
 This version also appears on The History of Fairport Convention, on the double CD compilation Meet on the Ledge: The Classic Years 1967-1975 and on the Island samplers Island Life: 25 Years of Island Records and Folk Routes.
 The tune used as the basis for the instrumental at the end comes from a banjo piece by Eddie West, and was also used by Martin Carthy in his version of the song Famous Flower of Serving Men.

 The second version with Sandy was recorded on 26 January 1974 at the Sydney Opera House, Australia, with Denny / Donahue / Lucas / Mattacks / Pegg / Swarbrick.
 It was released on Fairport’s Live album.
 Two more performances from Ebbets Field, Denver, Colorado of May 1974 were published in 2002 on Before the Moon.